Clearing FAQ 2021Watch this thread

 At the moment all indications are that the 15th Oct deadline will be retained for Oxbridge, Medicine, Dentistry and Veterinary courses.

 Is it still possible to call UCAS in the case of problems?

 UCAS and universities are being honest in that they feel it will be a longer call wait.
-They are generally expecting more calls and since lockdown, their calls and social media interactions have gone through the roof.
-The call centre is still being operated as per any usual Clearing but staff will be at home.
+They are generally expecting more calls and many staff will still be home-based which adds an extra layer of technical challenges, and may mean it is tricky to be transferred between departments.

 What will university contact look like on results day?